 Bangernomics Books and Books by James Ruppert

 Here are lots of great books you can buy on Bangernomics and others about automotive history and how to buy used cars.
 Very happy to sign and put a dedication on the books, just let me know what you want.
-Prices are postage and packing, so if you live outside the UK, contact us for a quote. [email protected]
+Prices are inclusive of postage and packing where relevant, so if you live outside the UK, contact us for a quote. [email protected]

 This is the all new Bangernomics Book which is future proof and universe friendly.
 That means it won’t date ever even if you buy a hover bike or whatever is the latest thing in 2059 and wherever you are in the world it just contains the common sense advice you need to buy a decent secondhand car.